Wedg/DBaseReader.jl/README.md

   be some quirks of data termination in those files, but I don't have any specimens.
 * Does not respect the delete flag that may be present on a record.
-  Right now, if it appears in the file, it shows up in your DataFrame.
+  Right now, if it appears in the file, it shows up in the returned data.
 * Does not attempt to detect ESRI's signal value(s) for "no data": < -10^38 (Unclear from https://www.esri.com/library/whitepapers/pdfs/shapefile.pdf whether this signal value applies to all pieces of a shapefile, or only